matthew-william-lock/task-manager-application/Readme.md

 ### Read Tasks

 ``GET`` : https://hexdro-task-manager.herokuapp.com/tasks?sortBy=completed:desc
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Returns all tasks associated with user currently logged in
 - Allows user to sort by completed ( ``desc`` or ``asc``)

 ### Read Single Task

 ``GET`` : https://hexdro-task-manager.herokuapp.com/tasks/inset_task_id_here
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Returns task specified as long as it is associated with user currently logged in

 ### Update Task

 ``PATCH`` : https://hexdro-task-manager.herokuapp.com/tasks/inset_task_id_here
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
-body:
+ <br/>body:
 ```
 {
     "description":"Updated!",